opensafely/households-research/README.md

 # OpenSAFELY Research Template

-This is a template repository for making new OpenSAFELY resarch projects.
-Eventually it'll become a framework.
-To get started, create a new repo using this repo as a template, delete this front matter, and edit the text that follows.

 # Analysis of household transmission in England

 This is the code and configuration for our paper, _name goes here_